-- Alphabetize by last name; if last names are the same for different authors, continue alphabetizing by first name. - Alphabetize by the title of the work when an author has entries for more than one publication; ignore articles (a, an, the) as well as accent marks and other diacriticals when alphabetizing by titles.
+- Alphabetize by last name; if last names are the same for different authors, continue alphabetizing by first name. - Alphabetize by the title of the work when an author has entries for more than one publication; ignore articles (the, a, an), as well as accent marks and other diacriticals when alphabetizing by titles.